 The relative position of N to C is medial when N is on the path of C to root; it can also be left or right depending on whether it is located on the left- or right-hand side of this path.
-This feature also models the syntactic relation of C and N to some extent.
-To label each internal node with three probabilities, we adopt a maximum entropy classifier, as it is capable of estimating class probabilities.
+This feature also models to some extent the syntactic relation of C and N. To label each internal node with three probabilities, we adopt a maximum entropy classifier, as it is capable of estimating class probabilities.

-To illustrate how the argument position classifier and argument extractor work together to label the arguments, let us look at Example 12.
-After examining the features for the connective "while", the argument position classifier will decide that Arg1 and Arg2 are in the same sentence (SS), and pass it to the argument extractor.
-Since the class is SS, the argument extractor invokes the argument node identifier to locate the internal node that covers the Arg1 span (i.e., "whom Sony ... both parties") and that covers Arg2 and the connective (i.e., "while he ... in Tokyo").
+To illustrate how the argument position classifier and argument extractor work together to label arguments, let us look at Example 12.
+After examining the features for the connective 'while', the argument position classifier will decide that Arg1 and Arg2 are in SS, and pass it to argument extractor.
+Since the class is SS, the argument extractor invokes the argument node identifier to locate the internal node that covers the Arg1 span (i.e., 'whom Sony ... both parties') and that covers Arg2 and the connective (i.e., 'while he ... in Tokyo').
 Finally, tree subtraction is applied to clean up and remove the Arg2 span from the Arg1 span.

-5.3 Explicit Classifier
+5.3 Explicit classifier

 After identifying a discourse connective and its two arguments, the next step is to decide what Explicit relation it conveys.
 It is important to disambiguate the relation sense of the connective, as the same connective may carry different semantics under different contexts.
-For example, the connective "and" has different senses of Expansion.Conjunction and Expansion.List in Example 8 and 16, respectively.
+For example, the connective 'and' has different senses of Expansion.Conjunction and Expansion.List in Example 8 and 16, respectively.

 (16) Microsoft added 2 1/8 to 81 3/4 and Oracle Systems rose 1 1/2 to 23 1/4.

-(Expansion.List - wsj_0327)
+(Expansion.List - WSJ-0327)

-Prasad et al. (2008) reported a human agreement of 94% on Level 1 classes and 84% on Level 2 types for Explicit relations over the whole PDTB corpus.
-The connective itself is a very good feature, as only a few connectives are ambiguous as pointed out in (Pitler et al. 2008), and the distribution of the majority of the ambiguous connectives is highly skewed toward certain senses.
+Prasad et al. (2008) reported a human agreement of 94 percent on Level 1 classes and 84 percent on Level 2 types for Explicit relations over the whole PDTB corpus.
+The connective itself is a very good feature, as only a few connectives are ambiguous as pointed out in Pitler et al. (2008), and the distribution of the majority of the ambiguous connectives is highly skewed toward certain senses.
 We train an explicit classifier using three types of feature classes of the connective C and its previous word prev:

-- -C string
+- C string

-- -C's POS
+- C's POS

 - -C + prev

-We follow our previous work (Lin et al. 2009) to train and test on the 16 Level 2 types.
+We follow our previous work (Lin et al. 2009) to train and test on the sixteen Level 2 types.

-5.4 Non-Explicit Classifier
+5.4 Non-Explicit classifier

-The PDTB also provides annotation for Implicit relations, AltLex relations, entity transition (EntRel), and otherwise no relation (NoRel), which are lumped together as Non-Explicit relations.
+The PDTB also provides annotation for Implicit and AltLex relations, EntRel, and otherwise no relation (NoRel), which are lumped together as Non-Explicit relations.
 The Non-Explicit relations are annotated for all adjacent sentence pairs within paragraphs.
 If there is already an Explicit relation from the previous step between two adjacent sentences, they are exempt from further examination.

-Similar to the explicit classifier, we adopt the Level 2 types for the Implicit and AltLex relations.
-As there are too few training instances for Condition, Pragmatic Condition, Pragmatic Contrast, Pragmatic Concession, and Exception relations (in total only 9 training instances), these five types are removed, resulting in 11 Level 2 types.
-Thus, our Non-Explicit classifier assigns candidate sentence pairs to one of 13 types (11 Level 2 types plus EntRel and NoRel).
+Similar to the explicit classifier, we adopt the Level 2 types for Implicit and AltLex relations.
+As there are too few training instances for Condition, Pragmatic Condition, Pragmatic Contrast, Pragmatic Concession, and Exception relations (in total only nine training instances), these five types are removed, resulting in eleven Level 2 types.
+Thus, our Non-Explicit classifier assigns candidate sentence pairs to one of the thirteen types (eleven Level 2 types plus EntRel and NoRel).
 We apply the three feature classes from our previous work (Lin et al. 2009):